Skip to the main content

 • Strength Required Lift up to 5 kg

 Work settings and hours vary widely in this profession.
-Occupational hygienists work in offices, laboratories, and industrial plants, which may operate 24 hours a day.
-They must use protective gear when observing work processes or conducting tests in industrial plants.
-In some cases, the work may involve climbing ladders or accessing industrial plant equipment in confined spaces.
+Occupational hygienists work in offices, laboratories, industrial plants, and any other worksite with hazards that may impact health.
+Some of these operate 24 hours a day.
+They must use personal protective equipment (PPE) when observing work processes or conducting tests in industrial plants or other hazardous work locations.
+In some cases, the work may involve climbing ladders.
+In other cases, they may need to access crawlspaces, ceiling spaces, or industrial plant equipment in confined spaces.
 Travel to remote facilities may be required.

 Interests & Abilities